-In 2013/14 Project ENTHUSE received further funding of over £22 million from the Department for Education, the Wellcome Trust, BAE Systems, Biochemical Society, BP, Institution of Engineering and Technology, Institution of Mechanical Engineers, Rolls-Royce, and the Royal Society of Chemistry.
+In 2013/14 Project ENTHUSE received further funding of over £22 million from the Department for Education, the Wellcome Trust, BAE Systems, Biochemical Society, BP, Institution of Engineering and Technology, Institution of Mechanical Engineers, Rolls-Royce, Royal Commission for the 1851 Exhibition, IBM, Institution of Structural Engineers and the Royal Society of Chemistry.

 Project ENTHUSE is made up of a number of distinct and complementary areas:

-ENTHUSE Awards are bursaries available to all state funded schools and colleges in the UK to help teachers and technicians attend world class continuing professional development courses offered by the National Science Learning Centre and its partners.
+ENTHUSE bursaries are available to all state-funded schools and colleges in the UK to help teachers and technicians attend world-class continuing professional development courses offered by the National STEM Learning Centre and its partners.

 - ENTHUSE Partnerships

-ENTHUSE Partnerships enable groups of primary schools to work collaboratively to improving teaching and learning in science.
-The awards are open to any state funded schools or colleges in England, from all phases, that want to work together in a cluster.
+ENTHUSE Partnerships enable groups of 6-8 schools and colleges to work collaboratively to improving teaching and learning in science.
+They are open to any state-funded schools or colleges in the UK, from all phases, that want to work together.

 - Celebration of the impact of teachers and technicians through the ENTHUSE Celebration Awards

-An annual celebration event held in June where teachers and technicians that have had a large impact on teaching and learning are celebrated.
+An annual celebration of teachers and technicians that have had a large impact on teaching and learning across the UK.